YeOldeDM/lets-godot-roguelike/posts/step-1-setup.md

 One final thing we can do before we move on is to set this scene as our `main_scene`.
 Go to Project Settings > Application.
 There you will find a `main_scene` property and a field to select a file from your project folder.

 **Sidenote**
 This first node in a scene is often called the "base node" or "top node" (some also might call it the "root node", which would make sense except it might be confusing with the hidden base of your scene which is actually called "root").
 So whenever base node or top node is refered to in these articles, that is what we're talking about.
 That node at the top of your SceneTree.
+![][topnode]
 Each scene can only have one base node, and once that base node is added, it can't be moved or deleted without deleting the rest of the tree.
 You can change the type of the base node by right-clicking it and choosing the option there, but it's another one of those cases where it's best to Get It Right The First Time, or Start Over Soon.
 Changing Type is also known to break nodes on occasion as well, so use the option carefully.
 Godot may be pretty stable, but it's not without its faults...

 ### Tilesets